 What Makes a Ductless System Different?

-Space-Saving The smaller footprint of ductless systems makes them an ideal option for small and older, historic homes.
-No closet, utility, or basement space need be sacrificed for a ductless addition.
+The smaller footprint of ductless systems makes them an ideal option for small and older, historic homes.
+No closet, utility, or basement space needs to be sacrificed for a ductless addition.

 Quiet as a whisper, ductless systems are only as noisy as common kitchen refrigerators.